maxwills/PSnQStash/README.md

 To run it, do `python runexample.py` in a terminal.

 ## C# Example
-The C# example is only available at the moment in the artifact (check your personal email for the link).
+The C# example is only available at the moment in the artifact (check your work or personal email for the link).

 ## Pharo Example
 The Pharo example requires SeekerDebugger to run.